Analytical Solutions of Open String Field Theory: Oscillator representation

 A very simple geometric interpretation can be given to the regularization if one thinks of the positive Virasoro modes as related to bra states and of the negative ones as related to ket states.
 In such a case the power of the cutoff is simply the conformal weight of the state created and so the regularization simply amounts to squeezing the surface by the factor $s$, i.e., acting on the state by the scale transformation\footnote{Recall that $\xi$ are the coordinates on the upper half plane.}

 This illustrates how the singularity is resolved in yet another context.
-The string vertices are singular surfaces, since they induce gluing, i.e., a delta function interaction.
+The string vertices are singular surfaces, since they induce gluings, i.e., delta function interactions.
 This translates also to the singularity of the relevant surfaces in the oscillator formalism.
 The regularization that we are using resolves exactly this delta function.
 We present the effect of this regularization for the definition of a single state and for the interaction using the two- and the three-vertex in figure~\ref{fig:RegVertices}.

 Having established the good formal properties of the regularization, the next task is to check whether it indeed works.
 The simplest possibility is to check numerically the descent relations.
 Indeed, a numerical evaluation of $\gamma_{13}$ strongly suggests that it equals unity when using the above regularization.
 Next, we would like to have an expression describing the regularization in the continuous basis, where analytical results are usually easier to obtain.
 The problem with the level truncation regularization in the continuous basis can be traced to the manipulations performed in~(\ref{TooSimpleReg}).
 There, we ended with a $\delta(0)$ that we had to regularize.
 However, some of the manipulations used to get to the final expression also used delta functions.
 It seems inconsistent to regularize one delta function and not the other.
 Indeed, the $s$-regularization is effectively performed by regularizing the identity operator inserted between various terms that contain oscillators,